skyra-project/orm/packages/orm/README.md

 An ORM designed for performance and minimality, with inspiration from [EntityFramework] and [SettingsGateway].

-## Packages
+## About

-`@skyra/orm` forms the core of all the code in this repository.
-Aside from this package you will need a driver package for your database of choice.
+This is the primary pacakge of the `@skyra/orm` package collection.
+It has all the ORM functions and decorators that you will need in your project.
+Along with this package you will need to install a database driver, the following are available

 -   For PostgreSQL: [`@skyra/orm-postgres-driver`](/packages/orm-postgres-driver)

-More drivers may be added in the future.

 ## Buy us some doughnuts